 Clinical Assessment and Resource Services

 The team of registered psychologists provides assessment, consultation and training, and mentoring services to the residential and educational programs.
-On a contracted basis, the team also includes speech-language pathologists and occupational therapists.
+On a contracted basis, the team also includes speech-language pathologists.
 Youth and adults from Ranch Ehrlo are referred for assessment for reasons such as prenatal exposure to alcohol, childhood trauma and maltreatment, disruptive behaviour and attention problems, and developmental problems such as autism.

 An assessment report with treatment recommendations is provided to staff to support the client during their stay at Ranch Ehrlo.
 Psychiatric services are also provided on a referral basis.
 Two consulting psychiatrists provide initial and follow-up consultations as required, to monitor the use of medications and treatment effectiveness.
 Neurological testing is ordered for those residents, as indicated.